top of page

 Our Training Program

 At Baltz Aviation, our training programs are structured to prepare you not only to meet FAA requirements but to thrive as a confident, capable, and career-ready pilot.
-Whether you’re just beginning with your Private Pilot License or advancing toward your Commercial License, our programs combine personalized instruction, high-quality aircraft, and a strong safety culture to help you succeed.
+Whether you’re just beginning with your Private Pilot License, Instrument rating or advancing toward your Commercial License, our programs combine personalized instruction, high-quality aircraft, and a strong safety culture to help you succeed.
+Ask about our Accelerated Learning program.

 Ground School Programs